paracamplus/ilp9/NanoProjects/tp5.md

 ### NanoProject 5.5 ###

-Introduce a new toplevel keyword `define` keyword that allows to declare a global variable and initialize it with some expression.
+Introduce a new toplevel keyword `define` keyword that allows to declare a global immutable variable and initialize it with some expression.

 ```ilp
 function foo(x) {